Word Search & Free Magnet

 - Don’t block storm drain openings or grates.

-- Use pesticides and fertilizers sparingly, and avoid applying if the forecast calls for rain.
+- Use eco-friendly pesticides and fertilizers if necessary, and use them sparingly.
+Avoid applying if the forecast calls for rain.

 - Pittsburgh Botanic Garden